engraving-challenges/main/4-using-git.md

 Git crash course
 ----------------
 As you need to use Git to participate in the challenges, now it's the time to learn more about working with it.
-This section assumes you know basics of version control, and that you have already installed Git and set up the challenge repository.

 ### Committing changes to the files